bassamanator/Sovol-SV06-firmware/README.md

 ## Preface

 Although I've made switching over to Klipper as easy as is possible, it can still be a challenge for some, especially considering that most of you have likely never used GNU+Linux.
-Save yourself the frustration, and fully read all documentation found on this page.
+Save yourself the frustration, and _fully read all the documentation on this page_.
 Also note that Klipper is not a _must_, and is not for everyone.
 You can stick with Marlin, and have a fine 3D printing experience.

 ## Before You Begin

 - Read this documentation _fully!_
 - Make sure your printer is in good physical condition, because print and travel speeds will be _a lot faster_ than they were before.
+Beginner's would be wise to go through the steps mentioned [here](https://github.com/bassamanator/everything-sovol-sv06/blob/main/initialsteps.md).
 Consider yourself warned.
 - Follow the steps in order.
 - If an error was reported at a step, do no proceed to the next step.
 - It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via a data USB cable.
 Note that most of the micro USB cables that you find at home are _unlikely_ to be data cables, and it's not possible to tell just by looking.
-- [Disable](https://github.com/bassamanator/everything-sovol-sv06/blob/main/parts/README.md#put-tape-on-the-5v-pin) the USB cable's 5V pin.
+- [Disable](https://github.com/bassamanator/everything-sovol-sv06/blob/main/initialsteps.md#put-tape-on-the-5v-pin) the USB cable's 5V pin.
 - It is also assumed that the username on the host device is `pi`.
 If that is not the case, you will have to manually edit `moonraker.conf` and `cfgs/misc-macros.cfg` and change any mentions of `/home/pi` to `/home/yourUserName`.
 - Klipper _must_ be installed on the host Raspberry Pi for everything to work.
 Easiest is to use a [MainsailOS](https://github.com/mainsail-crew/mainsail/releases/latest) image.
 Alternatively, you can install `Fluidd` or `Mainsail` via [KIAUH](https://github.com/th33xitus/kiauh).
 - Robert Redford's performance in _Spy Game (2001)_ was superb!